An undecidable extension of Morley's theorem on the number of countable models: Preliminaries

 \begin{lem} Let $X$ be a Polish space, and let $A \subseteq X$ be a non-empty perfect set.
 For every $x \in X$, $A \setminus \{x\}$ includes a non-empty perfect set. \end{lem} \begin{proof} Perfect sets are closed; in a Polish space they are therefore $G_\delta$.
 Therefore the set $A \setminus \{x\}$ is a Borel set in $X$.
 Since Borel sets have the perfect set property and $A \setminus \{x\}$ is uncountable, $A \setminus \{x\}$ includes a non-empty perfect set. \end{proof}

 The following proposition follows immediately from the definition of $\cong_T$, and will be key for us later.

 \begin{prop} Let $S$ be a countable signature, and let $T$ be an $S$-theory of some logic.
-The complexity of the equivalence relation $\cong_T$ is the minimum complexity that includes both $\bSigma_1^1$ and the complexity of the complement of $\op{Mod}_S(T)$. \end{prop}
+The descriptive set-theoretic complexity of the equivalence relation $\cong_T$ is at most the minimum projective pointclass that includes both $\bSigma_1^1$ and the complexity of the complement of $\op{Mod}_S(T)$. \end{prop}

 We end this section with a standard definition that will be used many times in what follows.

 \begin{defi} An equivalence relation $E$ on a Polish space $X$ is \textit{thin} if there is no perfect set of pairwise $E$-inequivalent elements of $X$. \end{defi}